nareshgomathi/NHAIINNOVATION/README.md

 - **Unknown Face Detection** — Detects and rejects identities not enrolled in the system
 - **Encoder-Decoder Face Enhancement** — Improves recognition accuracy under harsh field conditions (sunlight, shadows, blur)
 - **Encrypted Local Storage** — Authentication records stored in SQLite with AES encryption
-- **Automatic Cloud Sync** — When connectivity is restored, records sync to MongoDB and local copies are purged
+- **Automatic Cloud Sync** — When connectivity is restored, records sync to SupabaseDB and local copies are purged
 - **Android & iOS Compatible** — Supports Android 8+ and iOS 12+
 - **Mid-Range Device Friendly** — Runs on devices with 3 GB RAM or more
 - **Fully Open Source Stack** — No proprietary cloud SDKs required for offline operation